main-educational/main-educational.github.io/_sources/intro.md

 The educational material also covers some major neuroAI applications, such as automated diagnosis and prognosis of brain disorders (**brain biomarkers**); identifying cognitive states based on brain activity (**brain decoding**); and predicting brain activity based on the activity of an artificial neural network (**brain encoding**).

 The workshop features both theoretical lectures as well as hands-on tutorial using the Python language.
 You will be required to bring a laptop and install software prior to the workshop.
 In-person registration is limited to 90 participants, with no limit for the number of online participants.
 Coffee and lunch will be offered onsite.
-Recordings of all the presentations will be made available after the event.